 The Museum documents the first distiller in the area as Irish carpenter Owen McShane.
 In the 1830’s Owen made a potent spirit from cabbage tree sap known by a few names including the brilliant ‘McShane’s Chained Lightning’.

-Fond of more than a wee dram, Owen McShane may be the only person ever to build a jail, go out on a … Read the rest
+Fond of more than a wee dram, Owen McShane may be the only person ever to build a jail, go out on a bender to celebrate its completion, get arrested, … Read the rest

 Walking through Bill Richardson Transport World in Invercargill I overheard someone say to his mate “You could spend a month in here”, “Yeah, I could”, the mate replied.
 He obviously really likes trucks, I don’t particularly but I’d been at Transport World for two hours and there was still plenty to see.